Stocks trend lower as investors step back, safe-havens rally

 But fears of renewed trade tensions between the United States and China and the broader economic impact from the pandemic, such as higher unemployment and looming bankruptcies, are hanging over the outlook.

-The number of layoffs in the U.S. dropped in April, but were still high enough to be the second most on record.
-At the same time, hiring hit an all-time low, the Labor Department reported Tuesday.
+The number of layoffs in the United States dropped in April, but were still high enough to be the second most on record.
+At the same time, hiring hit an all-time low, the Labor Department reported on Tuesday.

 In its latest Global Economic Prospects report on Monday, the World Bank said advanced economies are expected to shrink 7.0% in 2020, while emerging-market economies will contract 2.5%, their first slump since aggregate data became available in 1960.

-Gold jumped 1.2% on Tuesday as investors adopted a more cautious stance ahead of the Fed's policy meeting.
-U.S. gold futures settled up 1% to $1,721.90 an ounce.
+Gold jumped 1.2% on Tuesday, as investors adopted a more cautious stance ahead of the Fed's policy meeting.
+U.S. gold futures settled up 1% at $1,721.90 an ounce.

 Oil prices slipped nearly 1% after Brent had hit its highest in more than three months at $41 a barrel.